Susan Silver: Career

+Shortly before Cobain's death, Silver got an emergency call from his wife Courtney Love asking for help because she feared that Cobain would kill himself.
+Silver told Love that first she needed to make sure that she and her daughter were safe, then she helped Love and Nirvana's manager get in contact with Lou Cox, a New York doctor who had helped Alice in Chains and Aerosmith through their recovery, but they ended up choosing a different interventionist and the intenvention for Cobain did not go well and he ended up killing himself in April 1994.
+Following Cobain's death, Silver organized a private funeral service in a church and a simultaneous public candlelight vigil for him at Seattle Center.

-In 1996, Silver was featured on the Doug Pray documentary Hype!, talking about the Seattle music scene.
+In 1996, Silver was featured on Doug Pray's documentary Hype!, talking about the Seattle music scene.
+Pray said about Silver in a 1997 interview with the Chicago Sun-Times: "In a world where the music industry is a really crazy place, Susan is an island of sanity."

-Among Silver's clients in the 90s were the bands Hater, Inflatable Soule, Crackerbox, Sweet Water, Sponge, singer Kristen Barry, and producer Terry Date.
+Among Silver's clients in the 1990s were the bands Hater, Inflatable Soule, Crackerbox, Sweet Water, Sponge, singer Kristen Barry, and producer Terry Date.

 In 1998, Silver retired from the music business to concentrate on her family.
 In 2005, Silver and Deborah Semer formed a new company in Seattle, Atmosphere Artist Management.
 Their first client was the music and dance group Children of the Revolution.

 Alice in Chains was inactive from 1996 until 2005.
 After lead vocalist Layne Staley died of a drug overdose in 2002, the band only performed in public again in February 2005 for a benefit concert with guest vocalists in Seattle.
 After that experience, the band called Silver and said they wanted to tour as Alice in Chains again.
 The band released their first album with new vocalist William DuVall in September 2009, Black Gives Way to Blue.
 The album debuted at No. 5 on the Billboard 200 chart, and was certified gold by the RIAA in 2010 for shipments in excess of 500,000 copies in the United States.

 Since 2009, Silver co-manages Alice in Chains along with David Benveniste and his company Velvet Hammer Management.